VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**August 14th, 2022**.
+**September 14th, 2022**.
 The current data example focuses on [Quality of life outcomes in a cancer trial](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-09-14).
 The challenge is to visualize the treatment benefit, if any, depending on the endpoints.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays